gvwilson/sensibleadventures/nardica/nardica.md

 "Mister Wales," she said warmly, extending her hand.
 "Such a pleasure to see you again."
-Her accent was straight out of an old movie, and her eyes sparkled as she and Wales shook hands.
+Her clipped accent was straight out of an old story sim.
+Her eyes sparkled as she and Wales shook hands.

 "And you, doctor."
 Wales bowed his head slightly before releasing her hand.
 "My apologies again for the commotion I caused."

-Doctor Johel made a rude noise in her throat.
-"Long overdue in some people's opinions," she said briskly.
+"Long overdue in some people's opinions,"
+Doctor Johel said briskly.
-"The Brazilians have been getting quite daring of late.
+"The Brazilians have been quite daring of late.
 This will certainly give them pause."

 Wales inclined his head again.